 Complete with a love story and a race against time, Around the World in 80 Days is a fast-paced action packed adventure that will keep you on the edge of your seat.

 Stuart Little: Stuart Little is no ordinary mouse.
 Born to a family of humans, he lives in New York City with his parents, his older brother George, and Snowbell the cat.
 Though he’s shy and thoughtful, he’s also a true lover of adventure.

 Stuart’s greatest adventure comes when his best friend, a beautiful little bird named Margalo, disappears from her nest.
 Determined to track her down, Stuart ventures away from home for the very first time in his life.
 He finds adventure aplenty.
 But will he find his friend?

-Look for even more children audio book recommendations coming soon on The Jenny Evolution!
+Look for even more children audio book recommendations coming soon on Mommy Evolution!

 FREE Road Trip Resources!

 In addition to offering recommendations of children audio books, I’ve teamed up with some fellow bloggers to offer you some awesome road trip fun for the entire family!